• Home

 Is HIIT safe for seniors?

 Is HIIT safe for the elderly?
-Elderly individuals, who have been medically cleared for exercise, are safe to engage in regular HIIT.
-Research suggests there is no increase in serious adverse cardiac events or musculoskeletal injuries when engaging in HIIT compared with moderate intensity exercise.
+Elderly individuals who have been medically cleared for exercise are safe to engage in regular HIIT as part of their exercise programs.
+Research suggests there is no increase in serious adverse cardiac events or musculoskeletal injuries when engaging in HIIT compared with moderate-intensity exercise.

 How often should seniors do HIIT workouts?

-HIIT workouts should be spread out throughout the week with one to two days in between each workout to allow time to recover.
-No matter what the exercise, it's important to make sure you use proper form.
-Poor form can put you at risk of injury.
-Correct form will have the best results.
+HIIT workouts should be spread out throughout the week with one to two days in between each session to allow time to recover.
+No matter what the exercise, it’s crucial to ensure proper form.
+Poor form can put you at risk of injury, while correct form will yield the best results.

 Benefits of HIIT for the elderly